Semi-universality of CFT$_d$ entropy at large spin: Large Yang-Mills theory at high

 The strikingly simple equation \eqref{entbhtwi} can be understood in thermodynamical terms as follows.
-Any motion on our special (i.e.\ $r_+=1$) surface of black holes changes $\tau$, $J_a$ and $J_b$ of our black hole solutions.
+Any motion on our special (i.e.\ $r_+=1$) surface of black holes changes the value of $\tau$, $J_a$ and $J_b$ for our black hole solutions.
 The usual thermodynamical formulae tell us that